stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/18_widget_level_container_level.md

 ### Motivation

-In our previous exploration we defined Views without much attention on the scope of their implementation.
-Should we have multiple minimalistic triads, where every widget is a View of its triad, or a single MVC triad whose complex View holds and manages dozen of widgets?
+In our previous exploration we defined Views without any detail on the scope of their implementation.
+Given a window containing a dozen of widgets, two implementations are possible
+- The View is the full window, forming a single MVC triad through a complex, dedicated controller, or
+- Each widget is considered a View.
+There are multiple independent Triads, one per each widget.

-Both approaches are possible, and they are called Widget-level and Container-level MVC, respectively.
+Both approaches are possible, and they are called Container-level and Widget-level MVC, respectively.
+Each solution has advantages and
+disadvantages:
+Widget-level has the strong advantage of reusability.
+Views are off-the-shelf UI widgets, and Controllers are generic classes tailored to specific widgets.
+The connection between the widget and the Model property become straightforward, albeit prone to produce boilerplate code.
+With some additional support, the boilerplate can be eliminated, leading to the design known as Data Binding.

+On the other hand, a Container level approach may be better suited for multiple Models and complex cross validation between data, because the cross validation can be performed by the specialized Controller.

 ### Design

-Widget-level MVC favors minimalistic MVC components.
-Each View is defined by a single widget, which is connected to the Model through a simple, reusable Controller.

 For
 example, a CheckBoxView could be connected to a simple boolean variable in the